Recombinant Proteins

 Cystatin C Human Recombinant, Pichia

-Recombinant Human Cystatin C is having a molecular mass of approximately 13kDa.
+Recombinant Human Cystatin C has a molecular mass of approximately 13kDa.

 Shipped with Ice Packs